-The Stormlands is one of the constituent regions of the Seven Kingdoms on the continent of Westeros.
-It was formerly a sovereign nation by the same name until the War of Conquest, in which the last Storm King was slain.
-The Stormlands are ruled from the castle of Storm's End by House Baratheon.
+The stormlands are one of the constituent regions of the Seven Kingdoms on the continent of Westeros.
+The Kingdom of the Storm was a sovereign nation until the War of Conquest, in which the last Storm King was slain.
+The stormlands are ruled from the castle of Storm's End by House Baratheon.
 They are so-named for the savage and frequent storms that batter the coast.
-Bastards born in the Stormlands are given the surname Storm.
+Noble bastards raised in the stormlands are given the surname Storm.

 - See also: Category:Places in the Stormlands

 The stormlands are bordered to the north by the crownlands, west by the Reach, south by Dorne and the Sea of Dorne, and east by Shipbreaker Bay and the narrow sea.
 They are one of the smaller regions of Westeros, a land of harsh mountains, stony shores, and verdant forests, including the kingswood and the rainwood along Cape Wrath.
 Major rivers include the Slayne and part of the Wendwater.

 The Dornish Marches, located in the south-west in a long salient along the Red Mountains, serve as an effective buffer zone between the stormlands and their old enemies of the Reach and Dorne.
 For centuries it was a regular battleground, changing hands more than once until Dorne became part of the Seven Kingdoms.

 A few islands, including Tarth and Estermont, are also considered part of the stormlands.
 Ships coming across the narrow sea avoid the notorious Shipbreaker Bay and its storms, though the seas along the stormlands can be clear and blue.
 The waters around Tarth are particularly famed for their clear blue color, earning Tarth the name "Sapphire Isle."